 What are Limited Edition Prints?

 Limited editions originated from the days of screen printing and plate pressings.
 However, these days original artwork can be scanned or photographed and printed using a professional inkjet printer with long lasting pigment inks to produce an image identical to the original.
 The process is referred to as giclee printing.
 The first print is as good as the last.
 The quality of paper or canvas used in a giclee print is very important.

 In general, the rules around limited editions are clear.
 The artist decides how big an edition will be, and commits to no more being issued.
 It is considered unethical to say the least to breach this undertaking, and certainly damaging to the artist's reputation.
 The buyer should get a signed and dated Certificate of Authenticity confirming this and other details.
 Each print is signed and numbered, e.g. 1/100, 2/100 etc.

 Now, the next bit can be less straightforward.
 You may find that within the above, each artist makes individual choices.
-For instance, it's possible to issue, say, a limited edition of 100 prints of an artwork in a particular size, but then to issue another limited edition of the same image in another format or size without breaching the rules, as long as they have specified and are clear upfront that the commitment to each limited edition applies only to that particular format or size in the Certificate of Authenticity.
+For instance, it's possible to issue, say, a limited edition of 100 prints of an artwork in a particular size, but then to issue another limited edition of the same image in another format or size without breaching the rules, as long as they have specified and are clear upfront that the commitment to each limited edition applies only to that particular format or size.

 So, in short, it's always worth clarifying with the artist before purchase.

 My policy is this:

 The number of each edition given is inclusive of all sizes and formats.

 Nice and simple.